limosek/monda/readme.md

 ## Graphical outputs

 Monda uses Graphviz to show some results.
 You must install graphviz.
+If you open svg files in browser and you defined zabbix url in your monda config, objects are clickable and follow you to your zabbix site and history for selected items or hosts so you can for example look into zabbix graphs how correlation looks.

 Generate time graph with correlations
 ```